 They made one album in 1968 Philosophy of the World.
 The thing is that Austin was afraid about how pop music would affect his daughters, so he didn’t let his girl’s listen to music.
 How can you create rock music if you don’t listen rock music?
 Well what came out is what Rolling Stone Magazine called “sounding like lobotomized Von Trapp singers.”

 Eventually the girls moved out and their mom sold their home/musical prison.
 The new people wanted to build a new house on the land and burnt down the old one down.
-To this day they claim to have seen the ghost of Austin Wiggin forlornly looking out the window as his dreams burnt to the ground.
+To this day they claim to have seen the ghost of Austin Wiggin forlornly looking out the window as his dreams were burnt to the ground.

 The hundred remaining copies of their album survived and fell into some pretty influential hands.
 Their first national exposure was in the 70’s when Frank Zappa played them on The Doctor Demento Show.
 Zappa is supposedly said that the Shaggs were better than Beatles.
 It is doubtful that he said that but if he did then it was probably in jest.
 Bonnie Raitt, described them as “Castaways on their own musical island.”
 Because there father would not allow them to have any other musical influence.
 To people who real understand music it is ‘a real thing’ to the rest of us it is just a pop ketch album.

 The songs were re-released and Rolling Stones which basically dissed the girls as zombie like called them “The comeback of the year.”
 They get shout outs in the movies Empire Records and The Perks of Being a Wallflower.
-The subject of a BBC radio documentary.
+They were subject of a BBC radio documentary.
 And a play about the girls is being made into a movie.

 I tried to listen to their record which is thirty-two minutes long.
 I got through twelve minutes.
 In fact on my second try my computer shut itself down.
 The thing that is obvious to anyone listening to it is that the girls relay don’t want to be there.
 They have all the enthusiasm of kids being forced by their parents to take advanced math exams.